Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 3. References from old-generation to new generation will use forwarding as well (the new object will be copied to the older space, and leave a forwarding pointer behind - note if there is no space for this copy, this could force a collection on an older generation without collecting newer generations)

 #### Length
-The length field encodes the number of instance variables (or the number of indexable values if there are no instance variables).
-If there are both instance variables and indexable values, the index variables are followed by a size field, that says the number of indexable values that follow.
-If there is a size field, the following interpretations apply to it
+The length field encodes the number of instance variables (or the number of indexable values if there are no instance variables and the array fits in a heap allocation).
+If there are both instance variables and indexable values, the index variables are followed by a slice, that may reference the indexable values immediately following, or to a remote array.
+A remote object with no instance variables will be coded with a length of 0.
+This means that pure-indexable objects that fit in a heap allocation have no overhead, but large indaxable objects and mixed objects will have the slice.

 There are a number of special length values:
 - 4095 - this isn't a header, it would an object (see [[Mapping#Object encoding]], so it is never used, just reserved.
 - 4094 - this is a forwarding pointer, the low 48 bits are the address.
-- 4093 - this is a remote array object, instead of the array contents will be the size and the address of a, possibly very large, page aligned indexable array, as well as a treap structure to find this object from a memory address.
-- 0-4092 - normal object
+- 0-4093 - normal object
-Note that the total heap space for an object can't exceed 4093 words.
+Note that the total heap space for an object can't exceed 4094 words (and maybe smaller, depending on the HeapAllocation size).
 Anything larger will be allocated as a remote object.

 #### Format
 First we have the object format tag.
 The bits code the following: